2023 Grant Cycle

 Q: Why are schools and school districts ineligible to apply?

 We recognize schools’ value and unique role as trusted entities within communities and as sites for health programs and service delivery.
-We are involved in a variety of community-led conversations that directly impact schools and districts.
+We are involved in various community-led conversations that directly impact schools and districts.
 However, at this time, school districts and individual schools (including charter networks and schools) are not eligible to apply for general operating support in part due to the sustainability of strategic efforts that intersect with health and education issues.
 Schools and districts may still benefit from our resources if a separate nonprofit organization identifies them as a community partner within their application.
-We define a separate nonprofit organization as a 501(c)3 that does not share staff or board members with the school.
+We define a separate nonprofit organization as a 501(c)3 that does not share staff, board members, or financial resources with the school or school district.
 As with all applications, these organizations should demonstrate their commitment to and understanding of the school and the local community.

 Q: If I am requesting project support (versus general operating) can I request more than the 10% threshold?

-The same 10% threshold holds for both general operating and project support to make our process equitable.
+The same 10% threshold holds for general operating and project support to make our process equitable.

 Q: The majority of our organization’s budget is from government grants.
 How might this factor into your consideration or review process?